 I have a strong preference for integration tests

 A good explanation of my preference is out of scope of this article.
-It is sufficient to say that my own preference troubles me, because I can’t easily write reliable and fast integration tests in many languages.
+It is sufficient to say that my own preference troubles me, because I can’t easily write fast, reliable integration tests in many languages.

 Because of these factors, I enjoy writing tests in Go more than in any other language I worked with in the past.
-The tests I write give me a great deal of confidence which is a driving factor of the “workflow experience”, the aspect I’m discussing in the next paragraph.
+The tests I write give me a great deal of confidence which is a driving factor of the “workflow experience”, a perfect segue to the next point.

 The everyday relationship I have with the language, the combination of tooling and language features is what I call “workflow experience”.